 A service user with fever and/or new respiratory symptoms should have a PCR sample submitted for SARS-CoV-2 and if indicated, a wider respiratory panel of tests.
 Service users and their families should be advised of the possibility of wider testing if this is needed as part of outbreak investigation.

 This can include influenza and other organisms, in line with local diagnostic laboratory protocols.

 PCR is the preferred test for symptomatic service users.
-LFD tests may also be used to support an initial risk assessment under direction of the HPT during suspected outbreaks.
+LFD tests can be used to support an initial risk assessment under direction of the HPT during suspected outbreaks.

 When a cluster of symptomatic cases arises, it is now good practice to submit samples for up to five symptomatic service users to confirm the pathogen.

 Additional cases matching the outbreak case definition do not all need to be tested once the pathogen is identified.